Wakatipu High School already planning expansion

 13th April 2018

-Planning has already started for the expansion of the new Wakatipu High School, which will be fully open and operational in just under a fortnight.
+Planning has already started for the expansion of the new Wakatipu High School, which is fully open and operational.

 School principal Steve Hall said the first meeting to discuss stage two of the project, increasing capacity from 1200 to 1800 pupils, was held on December 20.
 A further, full-day workshop on the expansion was held on Wednesday.

 “The rate at which we’re growing … it’s possible we could be full by mid-2020,” Mr Hall said.